mathesar-foundation/mathesar-wiki/docs/team/worklogs/pavish.md

 * [Turn off the Stale Issues Bot](https://github.com/centerofci/mathesar/issues/3142)

 # Daily logs
+## 2023-10-30 Monday
+* Call with Sean on Database connections UX
+* Sent mail on workspaces
+* Responded to Dave from Kubeworkz

 ## 2023-10-27 Friday
 * User call with Alexander and Brent
 * Team event